TL;DR: Historic, doomed vaudeville-turned-movie house practically thrown away by the city government.

 History: Situated in the heart of its later-namesake Illinois town, the originally-named Alcyon Theater began entertaining the suburbs of Chicago’s North Shore as a single-stage vaudeville house, complete with an orchestra pit and Barton organ, in 1925.
 It was designed by William D. Mann in a Tudor-revival style that complimented the local architecture, and owned by William and Bertha Pearl – owners of the nearby Pearl Theater.
 The 1,100-seat theater itself was unique in that it did not feature a a full balcony level, but rather a series of upper box seats surrounding the auditorium.
 In 1930 it also became one of only three theaters in the Chicago area with special hearing devices so the deaf could enjoy the new, wildly-popular talkies.

 By April 1965, vaudeville had long given way to motion pictures and the theater was now under the ownership of Oscar Brotman and Leonard Sherman, among their 13 other theaters.
 Brotman-Sherman rechristened it as the Highland Park Theater, and a dazzling new marquee with a colorful tile pattern was installed.
-A decade later, the theater was in the hands of Fred Allen, who ultimately carved it into four modern cinema screens of various sizes and converted it into a second-run bargain house showing the occasional art flick.
+A decade later, the theater was in the hands of Fred Allen; who over time carved it into four modern cinema screens of various sizes and converted it into a second-run bargain house showing the occasional art flick.
 During this time, the theater developed a loyal following as new multiplexes began to dot the area – holding its ground when a modern five-screen opened a couple blocks away, in 2000.
 Indie and foreign films were its niche in later years, but family movies remained as regular features.

 A grassroots organization: the Alcyon Foundation, formed in an effort to save the theater and revert it back to its performing arts roots, however it failed to generate public interest or initial funding.
 After years of further decay, Highland Park finally sold the theater to a development firm at a million-dollar loss in late-2016, and several months later: unanimously approved plans to demolish it for a new retail/restaurant and office building.